Payday Records

-Payday Records is a New York-based hiphop label that was launched in 1992 by Patrick Moxey.
+Payday Records, Inc. is a New York-based hip hop label that was launched in 1992 by Patrick Moxey.
 The label began in association with FFRR/London Records, and released in the UK and Europe via London/PolyGram Records.
-Artists launched via Payday Records include Jeru the Damaja, Jay Z, Mos Def (via his first group U.T.D.), Showbiz & A.G., WC and the Madd Circle.
+Artists launched via Payday Records include Jeru the Damaja, Jay Z, Mos Def (via his first group U.T.D.), Showbiz & A.G., and WC and the Maad Circle.
 Other associated productions include the works of DJ Premier and Guru of Gang Starr.

 The label officially relaunched on November 2, 2017, with "Our Streets," a record by DJ Premier and A$AP Ferg.
 They have also released Pell's girasoul EP.

-Payday Records’ 2017-present catalog is distributed by Ultra Records.
+In 2017, Payday Records catalog is now distributed by Ultra Records (later Sony Music Group; now Warner Music Group).

-Music videos

-Payday has worked with world renowned graffiti artists, photographers, and video makers- including Haze, Nick Quested, Andrew Dosumnu among others- to produce visual content for its releases.